0

 One of the most frequent compensatory postures is Lower Crossed Syndrome.
 It is characterized by a pelvis that tilts (tips) forward.

-An excessive anterior tilted pelvis can lead to an increased curve in the lower back (Lumbar Lordosis) and protruding stomach.
+An excessively anterior tilted pelvis can lead to an increased curve in the lower back (Lumbar Lordosis) and a protruding stomach.

 Lower Cross Syndrome